Our writer adopts a pair of lovely rats, and meditates on politics, power and precarity.

 Sometimes when I think about Des Esseintes and the question of fiction as escape (versus fiction as freedom), I think about my grandmother, a singular and cerebral working class woman who decided quite early on that the likelihood of finding a man who would show her the world she dreamed of seeing was quite slim in sleepy Tunbridge Wells.
 So in lieu of the pursuit of a husband she taught herself five languages and worked as a secretary in a multinational organisation.

 She met my grandfather while she was working in Vienna.
 Her marriage to the Hungarian Calvinist of Transylvanian roots was short.
-Some years later, she had an affair in Brunei, but if I am correct spent her longest stint in the city that agreed most with her besides London: Paris.
+Some years later, she had an affair in what is now the Republic of Congo, but if I am correct spent her longest stint in the city that agreed most with her besides London: Paris.
 This is why I have a half-Malaysian half-uncle with a Hungarian surname who speaks French like a Parisian.

 If there was one thing that charmed my grandmother more than travel and the promise of new worlds, it was the world of ballet.
 All she wanted to do in her retirement was attend every dance institute in the area.
 She was probably a patron of more than she could afford, might have single-handedly kept many open.
 She lived for these fictional worlds, they sustained her in a way the real world couldn't.